camunda/camunda-docs/docs/reference/announcements.md

 :::

 :::info
-The update from `8.2.x` to `8.3.x` will perform a migration for nearly all entities stored in Operate, Tasklist, and Optimize to support the [Multi-Tenancy](/self-manged/concepts/multi-tenancy/) concept, and hence this migration will take longer.
+The update from `8.2.x` to `8.3.x` performs a migration for nearly all entities stored in Operate, Tasklist, and Optimize to support [multi-tenancy](/docs/self-managed/concepts/multi-tenancy.md).
+Therefore, migration may take longer.
 :::

 ### Deprecated in 8.3